Manage

 The restaurants with the highest profit margins are ghost kitchens and pizzerias.
 Ghost kitchens have much lower overhead costs, and benefit from built-in advertising on delivery marketplaces which promote their business for them.

-And pizzerias combine a super-popular meal with multiple ordering channels — in-house dining, delivery, and pickup through website ordering and third-party marketplaces — to consistently bring in new customers with different ordering habits.
+And pizzerias combine a super-popular meal with multiple ordering channels — in-house dining, delivery, and pickup through online ordering and third-party marketplaces — to consistently bring in new customers with different ordering habits.

 Tips for running a profitable food business